centreon/centreon-documentation/en/administration/secure-platform.md

 semodule -l | grep centreon
 ```

-Regarding your king of server you can see:
+Depending on your type of server, you can see:
 ```shell
 centreon-broker	0.0.5
 centreon-common	0.0.10